SmoothWAN/SmoothWAN-docs/docs/devl.md

 _**Quick build:**_
 - Grab your imagebuilder device target archive from: https://downloads.openwrt.org/releases/21.02.1/targets/
 - Clone repo and copy the corresponding device from devconfigs and packages to imagebuilder root.
 - For OLED dashboard, build "ssd" from https://github.com/TalalMash/SSD1306_OLED_json or use the bundled executable/
 - Run "sh build.sh"
 - Images will be located in bin/

-- Note:
+**Notes:**

- 1- For compiling SmoothWAN packages, compile smoothwan-feeds with OpenWRT build system.
+- For compiling SmoothWAN packages, compile smoothwan-feeds with OpenWRT build system.
 Pre-compiled packages are included for easy customization, quick builds and imagebuilder-only setup.<br>
- 2- GL.iNet builds are full-builds and require comprehensive setup.
+- GL.iNet builds are full-builds and require comprehensive setup.
 More at: https://github.com/gl-inet/gl-infra-builder

 ***